darthrob6625/PA16_3/README.md

 ✅ I chose not to pursue further tuning of the SVM model since the previous three models did not yield any improvement in performance.
 Based on these outcomes, I concluded that the dataset is highly imbalanced.

+✅ Gender is not part of this dataset, why do they reference it???

-✅ why are there 43 campaigns found, but the instructions only state 17?
+✅ Why are there 43 campaigns found, but the instructions only state 17?

 ### Future Work